Monthly Archives: March 2010

 The SXSW Invasion Countdown

 I moved to Austin in March of 1993, just a couple of weeks before the SXSW Music festival.
 I bought myself a wristband for $35 and spent three days hiking the streets of downtown, listening to hundreds of mostly unsigned bands from around the world.
 The weather was warm.
 The margaritas were cold.
-And the music was [...]
+And the […]